-While there may not be any obvious, tangible consequences when we just let time gloss over the things we avoid, the true consequence lies in rejecting and burying pieces of who we are.
-When we reject & bury hard feelings that come up by avoiding hard situations, it’s hard for us to live from a place of truly being ourselves and letting others know who we are as well (i.e. not really giving people we care about the chance to love us as a whole – just the fragmented parts we choose to engage with).
+There may not be any obvious, tangible consequences when we just let time gloss over the things we avoid.
+However, the true consequence lies in rejecting and burying pieces of who we are.
+When we reject & bury hard feelings that come up by avoiding hard situations, it’s hard for us to live from a place of truly being ourselves.
+Similarly, it’s also difficult to let others know who we are as well.
+In other words, we’re not really giving people we care about the chance to love us as a whole – just the fragmented parts we choose to engage with.

 So…where does the avoidance strategy come from?

-When the avoidant child becomes an adult, this translates into struggling to develop deeper emotional (and at times physical) intimacy with a partner or letting yourself be really seen by others for both the good and bad parts.
+When the avoidant child becomes an adult, this translates into struggling to develop deeper emotional (and at times physical) intimacy with a partner.
+Similarly, it makes it difficult to let yourself be really seen by others for both the good and bad parts.
 Adult avoiders often unintentionally become dismissive of their own and others negative emotional experiences.
-These adult avoiders can even seem like the “happy-go-lucky” people who are always happy, but somehow hardly ever show their angry or sad parts when hard things happen.
-In the end, adult avoiders often don’t give others the gift of authenticity and full acceptance, annnnnd they also don’t give themselves that gift either.
-They essentially reject all unpleasant parts and build their lives on only the positive or neutral pieces.
+These adult avoiders can even seem like the “happy-go-lucky” people who are always happy.
+However, they somehow hardly ever show anger or sadness when hard things happen.
+In the end, adult avoiders often don’t give others the gift of authenticity and full acceptance… they also don’t give themselves that gift either.
+Essentially, they reject all unpleasant parts and build their lives on only the positive or neutral pieces.

-Now, many of us struggle with avoidance from time-to-time, and temporary avoidance can be a healthy thing– like when we are overwhelmed and need time and space to process through complex emotions.
-However, if that avoidance becomes a long-term strategy and our go-to for any of the hard stuff, we may want to start questioning why it is so difficult for us to face the hard stuff and even consider working with a professional to do so.
+Many of us struggle with avoidance from time-to-time, and temporary avoidance can be a healthy thing.
+For example, it’s okay when we are overwhelmed and need time and space to process through complex emotions.
+However, if that avoiding other people or situations becomes a long-term strategy and our go-to for any of the hard stuff, we may want to start questioning why it is so difficult for us to face the hard stuff and even consider working with a professional to do so.